laureleo/chord-prediction/README.md

 ## Run
 Make sure all the requirements are fulfilled.
-Then enter jupyter and run the notebook 'run.ipynb'
+Then enter jupyter and run the notebook 'run-2.ipynb'

+If you don't want to cross-validation etc you can simply run the cell that loads the BACKUP csv file to get the results used.
 ## Folder structure

 * **visualizations.py**